just-the-docs/just-the-docs/operations/OKRS.md

 ## OKR Process

+TODO
+{: .label .label-yellow }

-#TODO update and link to eightmeters
+update and link to eightmeters

 At the beginning of each month, in project or team sprints or Slack: